Updated on September 5, 2022 by Sarina

-We have an overabundant choice of sewing machines and if this does not interest you, there are so many ready-made clothing shops that even if you do not touch a needle and thread you would not go naked by a long shot.
-But that does not make me and my ilk ( of die-hard sewists) chuck away needle and thread.
+We have an overabundant choice of sewing machines and if this does not interest you, there are so many ready-made clothing shops that, even if you do not touch a needle and thread you would not go without clothes by a longshot.
+But that does not make me and my ilk (of die-hard sewists) chuck away needle and thread.

 Other than the obvious attractions of hand sewing like its portability, peace and tranquility and creativity, there are occasions where you need to flex your sewing fingers and get sewing by hand.
 Yes, your sewing machine will do all that and maybe much more – but where is the fun?
 And perfection?

 10 occasions where you would rather hand sew than use the sewing machine